 Contact him at 314-977-3431 or troy.hargrove@slu.edu.

 The Office of the University Registrar maintains the official academic records for Saint Louis University, including course registrations, grade transcripts and diplomas.
 It administers institutional academic policies and procedures related to said records.
-Classroom scheduling, operational student reporting and student information system training/access are also coordinated through the Office of the University Registrar, along with the ERM Testing Center.
+Classroom scheduling, operational student reporting and student information system training/access are also coordinated through the Office of the University Registrar, along with the EM Testing Center.

 Mission

-The Office of the University Registrar will support the core values and mission of Saint Louis University and the Division of Enrollment and Retention Management by facilitating the smooth transition of students from matriculation to graduation and serving the non-student community through ensuring adherence to academic and university policy, preserving academic and data integrity, safeguarding academic and customer records, and providing accessible and reliable administrative services.
+The Office of the University Registrar will support the core values and mission of Saint Louis University and the Division of Enrollment Management by facilitating the smooth transition of students from matriculation to graduation and serving the non-student community through ensuring adherence to academic and university policy, preserving academic and data integrity, safeguarding academic and customer records, and providing accessible and reliable administrative services.

 Vision